 Reference Panel then applied a Venn diagram way-of-thinking to conceptualize integration.
 The regional team approach to rainwater management and green infrastructure falls within the Built Environment theme area."
 "The LWMP comprises eight strategies to achieve two over-arching goals; it also identifies actions to be led by SILG under four of those strategies.
 The LWMP specifically references collaboration with the Green Infrastructure Partnership and the Water Balance Model partnership to facilitate onsite rainwater management and promote innovative approaches to sustainable infrastructure," summarizes Kim Stephens.
 "High-level endorsement of the Draft LWMP by Metro Vancouver municipalities creates the opportunity to build on the momentum that we believe will be generated by the Surrey Forum, and to further align local actions under a regional team framework," concludes Ray Fung, Chair of the Green Infrastructure Partnership.
-8 City of Surrey hosts Water Balance Model Forum Water Bucket Web Story #4 posted February 2009
+City of Surrey hosts Water Balance Model Forum Water Bucket Web Story #4 posted February 2009

-Provincial Context: Today's Expectations are Tomorrow's Standards for Green Infrastructure City of Surrey hosts Water Balance Model Forum on March 12, 2009 The New Business As Usual:
+Provincial Context: Today's Expectations are Tomorrow's Standards for Green Infrastructure City of Surrey hosts Water Balance Model Forum on March 12, 2009

-Visualize What We Want Metro Vancouver to Look Like in 50 years The Mission is to Create a Legacy Influence choices by individuals and organizations Use the term "sustainability" as a lens for considering approaches that influence choices City of Surrey hosts Water Balance Model Forum Water Bucket Web Story #5 posted March 2009 Convening for Action in the Metro Vancouver Region How do we simultaneously work together as staff within a municipality and as a region AND externally with developers and other private sector players, to ensure we implement sustainable approaches to development?
+City of Surrey hosts Water Balance Model Forum Water Bucket Web Story #5 posted March 2009 Convening for Action in the Metro Vancouver Region How do we simultaneously work together as staff within a municipality and as a region AND externally with developers and other private sector players, to ensure we implement sustainable approaches to development?
 The foregoing challenge provides context for advancing a 'regional team approach' at the Metro Vancouver Water Balance Model Forum on March 12, 2009.
 Hosted by the City of Surrey, this learning event is co-sponsored by the Water Balance Model Inter-Governmental Partnership and the Green Infrastructure Partnership.